It’s good to have choices.

-It’s that middle tier of vehicle operators – companies with 20 to 200 vehicles – for whom choosing routing software is perhaps most difficult.
+It’s that middle tier of fleet operators – companies with 20 to 200 trucks – for whom choosing routing software is perhaps most difficult.
 For them, the lure of the simple, easy route planning solution is strong.
 But, if you commit to a solution that is too simplistic for your needs, your fleet’s operational and financial performance could suffer – undermining the very objectives that prompted you to buy routing software in the first place.

-Vehicle operators lured by the advantages of basic routing software need to understand the downside of a software solution that does not adequately address their requirements, today and tomorrow.
+Fleet operators lured by the advantages of basic routing software need to understand the downside of a software solution that does not adequately address their requirements, today and tomorrow.

 That downside is literally “the cost of easy.”